Cupidigia/Tirannia

 [5] By invoking Theseus in Inferno 12, Virgilio shows how well he has learned the lesson of the celestial agent who arrived in Inferno 9.

-[6] There are echoes in Inferno 12 of the previous episode with the devils.
-The discussion of the causes of “questa ruina” (this ruin [Inf.
-12.32]) — “ruina” is Dante’s word for the landslide that they are climbing down — induces Virgilio to reminisce about “the other time” — “l’altra fiata” (Inf.
+[6] Another recall of the episode of Inferno 8-9 occurs when Virgilio discusses the nature of “questa ruina” (this ruin [Inf.
+12.32]).
+The word ruina (plural ruine) is Dante’s generic term for the places where the infernal infrastructure has crumbled, and thus for the rockslide that the travelers are currently traversing.
+Virgilio take care to tell the pilgrim that this ruina was not here when he passed this way previously, “the other time” — “l’altra fïata” (Inf.
 12.34) — that he made this trip through Hell.
-At that time, he says, the boulders that they are picking their way through had not yet fallen:
+On that other occasion, he says, the boulders that they are picking their way through had not yet fallen:

 Or vo’ che sappi che l’altra fïata